rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W1.md

 	|	<cmd>; <cmd>
 ```

-The above given syntax (or *grammar*) for a simple imperative language has the following proeprties:
+The above given syntax (or *grammar*) for a simple imperative language has the following properties:

 - It is written in *Backus-Naur form*
 - The symbols `::=`, `|`, and `<...>` are part of the **meta language**